YupengLuo12/sales-forecasting-research/README.md

-# sales-forecasting: Sales Forecasting: A Novel Ensemble Model by Combining LSTM, Facebook Prophet and Informer Model
+# Sales Forecasting: A Novel Ensemble Model by Combining LSTM, Facebook Prophet and Informer Model

 # Introduction
 This project is aim to make a novel model by combining LSTM, Facebook Prophet and Informer.
 And provide some help about Informer in field of sales forecasting.